Raw Milk from Organic Fed Goats For Sale

 Please contact for availability and pick up.
 We cannot meet in Florida as we don't have a Florida license.

-1 Quart raw goat milk in glass jar.
+1 Quart raw pet quality goat milk in glass jar.

 $5, 1 dollar off when my jar comes back.